Policies and Procedures

 It is in your child’s best interest that we work together to provide him/her with a high quality learning environment.
 We reserve the right to require appropriate behavior conducive to safety and success at school.
 All students are required to follow rules set forth.

-SCHOOL-WIDE EXPECTATIONS & PBIS PLEDGE:
+SCHOOL-WIDE EXPECTATIONS & Leader In Me (LIM) PLEDGE:

 Positive: